ConsumerDataStandardsAustralia/standards-experimental/docs/Standards/Simple-Bank-Account-Origination.md

 The standard defines the following:

-- Extensions to te product reference data endpoints to allow forthe communication of supported origination capabilities and application requirements
+- Extensions to the product reference data endpoints to allow forthe communication of supported origination capabilities and application requirements
 - Additional endpoint for the submission of an account application for a new customer